 (d) satisfy the UNTC for determining whether goods are to be assigned to that packing group.

-11. Goods too dangerous to transport
+11. Goods too dangerous to transport defined (Act s.
+16)

 For the purposes of the Act section 16, goods are too dangerous to transport if they are —